Update - 9:34 p.m.

 Editor's note - We will be updating this page throughout the evening with live results on Lincolnwood's $25 million referendum.
 Simply hit refresh for the latest information.

-The ongoing saga between a group of Lincolnwood residents and school board officials has come to this day, as the community voted whether School District 74 will get $25 million to build a new Lincoln Hall.
+The ongoing saga between a group of Lincolnwood residents and school board officials has come to this day, as the community voted whether School District 74 will get $25 million to

 The root of the problem started when District 74 tried to build an extension from nearby Rutledge Hall to a newly built Lincoln Hall - thus bypassing any need for a referendum.
 However, residents were outraged when they learned about the technical tactic and hired an attorney to take legal action against the school district, ultimately making the school district take the measure to referendum.